steemit/devportal/_tutorials-recipes/understanding-dynamic-global-properties.md

 ### `time`<a style="float: right" href="#sections"><i class="fas fa-chevron-up fa-sm" /></a>

-Used to verify TaPoS.
 Point in time (UTC) that the block was included in the chain.

+Used to synchronize events like Hard Fork activation.

 When attempting to calculate the validity of a transaction we need to lookup a past block and check its block hash and the time it occurred so we can calculate whether the current transaction is valid and at what time it should expire.